wnaBee/Abstractor/README.md

 # abstractor
-a formatter and auto commentor for code
+a formatter and auto commentor for code [heavy WIP]